8 Amazing Conferences for Healthcare in 2022 & 2023

 For incentives, employees do something because of the reward and might not be enthusiastic about the idea.
 Either way, incentives usually get the job done because they are straightforward for all the involved parties.

 People working in the healthcare industry crave recognition, support, and appreciation for all they do.
 Given how exhausting the nature of the job is, little incentives can go a long way into boosting their productivity levels.
-Here are some tips on how to go about it:
+Here are some examples and tips on how to go about it:

-As aforementioned, healthcare service providers' work can be overwhelming and tiring, to say the least.
 After a long working month, offering a spa day for your staff can help them regain their physical shape and get them ready to go again.

 The spa industry in the United States is an ever-growing one, with its global market size expected to grow to over 127.6 billion U.S dollars by 2022.
 With benefits such as de-stressing, enhancing sleep, relieving pain, reducing headaches, and releasing serotonin and dopamine, a spa day can help your staff to remain healthy and improve their overall productivity.